thegreatape/thegreata.pe-source/_posts/2015-05-31-extracting-testable-javascript-from-jquery-soup.markdown

 {% endraw %}
 {% endhighlight %}

-Now we can easily use a *fake collaborator* in our test instead of a real `UserStore`; we'll just use a plain Javascript object that implements the same contract the real one honors, but (like our Ajax server mock) returns stock data.
+Now we can easily use a fake collaborator in our test instead of a real `UserStore`; we'll just use a plain Javascript object that implements the same contract that the real store honors, but (like our Ajax server mock) returns stock data.

 {% highlight coffeescript %}
 {% raw %}